-Risk 2. - Loss of specialist placement opportunities with employers within the region.
-In the current economic climate, where programmes solely rely on one or two key employers, a potential risk was identified.

-Risk 3. - Loss of Foundation Degree Awarding Powers.
-We consider this a low risk having recently been rewarded FDAP till 31st July 2023.
+- Risk 2.
+Loss of specialist placement opportunities with employers within the region.
+In the current economic climate, where programmes solely rely on one or two key employers, a potential risk was identified. - Risk 3.
+Loss of Foundation Degree Awarding Powers (FDAP).
+We consider this a low risk.
+We have FDAP till 31st July 2023. - Risk 4.
+Loss of Validation Arrangements with Validating Partners

-Risk 4. - Loss of Validation Arrangements with Validating Partners We consider this a low risk as we have recently been validated by the OU for 5 years.
+We consider this a low risk.
+Validated by the OU we are scheduled to undergo Institutional Reapproval in November 2021 which would provide the College with approval to delivery OU programmes for a further 5 years..
 The College currently has an outstanding financial status which would give financial flexibility to teach out any programme for 1 to 2 years as opposed to course closure.